WEEKEND 5: MISSION

 I take quantitative information from the US Census and other public websites and create works of fine art.
-I explore pages of data that now fill the public realm relating to demographics, religion, ethnic backgrounds, hate crimes, gender issues-- topics that define our modern world-- and recompose these statistics into visual form.
+I explore pages of data that now fill the public realm relating to ethnic backgrounds, religion, immigration, geography and identity-- topics that define our modern world-- and recompose these statistics into visual form.

 I use simple materials (acrylic paint, graphite pencils, rulers and drafting film) to create complex, information-rich art.
 My process is labor intensive.
 Instead of using a computer to generate layouts and designs, I sort through the numbers and graphs, collate information, sketch out designs, and then draft and paint.
 This allows me to digest the information; the final product not only accurately describes the quantities, but the qualities of the new ‘map’ I have created.